MlleFabulous/DA387ALaborationer/README.md

 #41 Updated gradle files in P1SensationStation.

 #42 Added zip-files for all the project to turn in.
 Highest grade on the evaluation from the teacher!! <3

+#43 Added feature to P4Pathfinder where it will now display steps per second.